-Proficiency certification is offered in allied health, automotive service, basic emergency medical services, certified nursing assistant, computer information systems, culinary arts, drafting and design, facilities maintenance, intermediate emergency medical services, law enforcement, viticulture, and welding.
+Proficiency certification is offered in allied health, automotive service, basic emergency medical services, nursing assistant, computer information systems, culinary arts, drafting and design, facilities maintenance, intermediate emergency medical services, law enforcement, machinist operations, medical transcription, office support specialist, viticulture, and welding.

-Students may graduate under the catalog in force when they first enroll in the University (Fall 2005 forward), or any subsequent catalog, subject to the approval of the Chief Student Officer.
+Students may graduate under the catalog in force when they first enroll in the University (Fall 2005 forward), or any subsequent catalog provided they were enrolled at the University during the year the catalog was in effect, subject to the approval of the Chief Student Officer.
 Students should keep in mind that curricula change in order to maintain relevance, up-to-date knowledge, and in some cases, accreditation standards.
 The University reserves the right to make effective immediately any change in graduation requirements for students whose studies have not advanced beyond the level at which the change becomes operative.